-1. To receive the Audited Financial Statements for the financial year ended 30 (Please refer to September 2009 and the Reports of Directors and Auditors thereon.
+To receive the Audited Financial Statements for the financial year ended 30 September 2010 and the Reports of Directors and Auditors thereon.

-Note 1)
+(Please refer to Explanatory Note 1)

-2. To re-elect Mr Lee Boon Kok who retires as a Director of the Company pursuant to Article 84 of the Company's Articles of Association.

-3. To re-elect Mr Justin Tan Seng Kooi who retires as a Director of the Company pursuant to Article 84 of the Company's Articles of Association.
+- To re-elect Mr Alex Tan Seng Keng who retires as a Director of the Company pursuant to Article 84 of the Company's Articles of Association. - To re-elect Mr Tan Chin Eng who retires as a Director of the Company (Ordinary